This is some text inside of a div block.

 Motor planning is the brain's ability to organize and coordinate the movements necessary to carry out tasks, especially those requiring fine motor skills.
 It's not just about reacting to something in the moment, but anticipating what actions need to be performed to complete a task.
 In short, motor planning is the process by which your brain figures out how to move your body in a way that allows you to perform tasks with precision, especially those that involve small, detailed movements like writing or threading a needle (The OT Toolbox).

 Conditions like dyspraxia, or developmental coordination disorder, can greatly affect motor planning and control.
 Dyspraxia impacts both fine and gross motor skills, making activities like writing and sports challenging.
-This condition is relatively common, affecting about 6% of school-aged children (Cleaveland Clinic).
+This condition is relatively common, affecting about 6% of school-aged children (Cleveland Clinic).
 Different types of pediatric therapies can help find solutions to amend these conditions.

 Signs of motor skill difficulties